imcf/hrm-omero/API-CHANGES.md

 # API Changes

-This document contains the API changes compared to the ["integrated" HRM-OMERO connector][1] that used to be shipped with the HRM itself previously.
+The tables below describe the API changes compared to the ["integrated" HRM-OMERO connector][1] that used to be shipped with the HRM itself previously.

 ## [`hrm_config`][2]